Wiesław Ochman

 Wiesław Ochman ([ˈvjɛswaf ˈɔxman]; born 6 February 1937) is a Polish tenor.

 Life and career

-In 1960, he graduated from the AGH University of Science and Technology in Kraków.
+In 1960, he graduated from the AGH University of Science and Technology in Kraków, Poland.
 Ochman began learning voice under the direction of Gustaw Serafin in Kraków (1955–1959) and Maria Szłapak in Bytom (1960–1963).
 In 1960, he joined the Silesian Opera in Bytom, where he sang for three seasons, in 1963 and 1964; and then, at the Opera Krakowska.
 He performed at the Teatr Wielki in Warsaw from 1964 till 1970.
 In 1965 he sang the tenor lead Jontek in the "national Polish opera" Halka by Stanisław Moniuszko in the opening performance in the reconstructed Teatr Wielki.
 He recorded that role and it is now available on compact disc.